SURFnet/eduxchange-eu-tech-docs/association-states.md

 ![Association States](./images/inschrijven-gastinstelling-EN.drawio.png)

-## Explanation of rules governing the association state
+## Explanation of rules governing the association state (Home Institution)

 - pending (proces is waiting on the status of the students home institution)
 - associated (the student is enrolled in the learning activity)